mmyrte/chelsa_cmip6/README.md

 python --version
 ```

-5. Install the chelsa-cmip6 package:
+#### Install the chelsa-cmip6 package:
-5.1.
+##### Using pip
 If you want the latest release version, you can also install it from PyPI using:

-using pip:
 ```bash
 python -m pip install chelsa-cmip6
 ```

+##### Using Git
-5.2 If you want the latest version, you can also install it from Github.
+If you want the latest version, you can also install it from Github.
 If you dont have Git
 installed on your machine, you can find the installers here:
 https://git-scm.com/download/win